 at Ibrox between Rangers and Raith Rovers on Saturday 16th April 1994

-Ferguson head-butted visiting defender John McStay.
+Ferguson head-butted visiting defender Jock McStay.
 Although not picked up by the

 match officials it didn't escape the cameras and he was charged with